primitivefinance/arbiter/README.md

 ## Including More Contracts

-In the `lib/` folder you can add additional smart contracts or regenerate Rust bindings.
-To do so, run the following from the Arbiter root directory:
+In the `contracts/` directory you can add additional smart contracts or regenerate Rust bindings.
+Once that is done, you will want to make sure the bindings are generated in the script:

 ```bash
 ./bind.sh
 ```
+You will need to add the relevant directory for your new contracts to the script above and make sure they are also handled by `forge install`.
+We look forward to improving upon this UX in the future.

 At the moment, this only builds the bindings for the contracts in the `lib/arbmod/contracts/` and `lib/portfolio/contracts`.
 You can of course add an additional directory of contracts in `lib/`.
 Just be sure to include it when you generate bindings!